jcyesc/linux-kernel-development-101/labs/kernel-intro/ch19-huge-pages/README.md

 ```

 The main difference between `get_hugepage_region()` and `get_huge_pages` is
-that the former doesn't require to be `hugepage-aligned`, ond the other hand,
+that the former doesn't require to be `hugepage-aligned`, on the other hand,
 the second function it requires `len` to be `hugepage-aligned`.